computationalabstraction/Styp/README.md

 > Underconstruction!

 #### `tagged(typename: String, fields: Array[String]) -> Function | Object`
 This function takes *typename* and *fields* as params and returns a constructor function for the specified data type.
-In case of empty fields array this function will return an object which you can use like one valued type.
+In case of an empty *fields* array this function will return an object which you can use like one valued type.

 ```javascript
 const { tagged } = require("styp");